 “Nothing can be done.
 Nobody can stop the planes,” Bears Mishal, an official with the White Helmets volunteer rescue service, told Reuters Icas Network.

-If the planes are used to bomb targets in Syria, it would mark the first time Russia has used its only aircraft carrier in combat.
+If the planes are used to bomb targets in Syria, it will mark the first time Russia has used its only aircraft carrier in combat.
 That lack of experience, however, may limit its usefulness.

 READ MORE :